 Radiation may infrequently be used in certain cases to treat cancer that has spread to other parts of the body, particularly the brain.
 Radiation may come from a machine outside the body (external-beam radiation therapy) or from materials that produce radiation (radioisotopes) inserted through thin plastic tubes into the area where the cancer cells are found (internal radiation).

 Surgery is used for a variety of reasons in the management of GTN.
-The most common surgery for malignant GTD is hysterectomy, an operation to take out the uterus.
-Surgery may also be used to remove cancer involving the lungs and other organs that have not gone away with drug therapy.
+The most common surgery for GTN is hysterectomy, an operation to remove the uterus.
+Surgery may also be used to remove cancer involving the lungs and other organs that has not gone away with drug therapy.

-Placental-site trophoblastic tumors and epithelioid trophoblastic tumors, unlike choriocarcinoma, are not sensitive to chemotherapy.
+Placental-site and epithelioid trophoblastic tumors are less sensitive than choriocarcinoma to chemotherapy.
 Since in most cases the tumor is localized to the uterus, hysterectomy provides the best outcome.
 When the disease spreads outside the uterus, high-dose chemotherapy is used with some success.

 Becoming pregnant again

-After completing hormone follow-up for hydatidiform mole, women may try for pregnancy whenever they wish.
+After completing hormone follow-up for hydatidiform mole, women may try to become pregnant whenever they wish.
 The risk of another molar pregnancy is low.
-More than 98 percent of women who become pregnant following a molar pregnancy will not have a further hydatidiform mole or be at increased risk for complications.
+More than 98 percent of women who become pregnant following a molar pregnancy will have a normal pregnancy and are not at increased risk for pregnancy related complications.
 However, since patients with hydatidiform mole are at some increased risk of another molar pregnancy, it is advisable for them to undergo ultrasound examinations at 10 weeks of gestation to determine if the pregnancy is progressing normally.
 We also recommend that they have their hCG checked six to eight weeks after delivery to ensure that it has returned to normal.

-Most women who require treatment for malignant GTD can become pregnant again and have normal pregnancies.
+Most women who require treatment for GTN can become pregnant again and have normal pregnancies.
 After chemotherapy is completed, women should postpone pregnancy for 12 months (24 months for women with stage IV disease) while they are being followed with hormone testing to make sure the tumor does not recur.
 There does not appear to be an increased rate of congenital malformation irrespective of the chemotherapy used.
-Following GTD, the expectation of normal pregnancies is about comparable to the general population.
+Following GTN, the expectation of normal pregnancies is comparable to the general population.